rashidfuseini/Prediction-Model/README.md

 # football match prediction
-A prediction model capable of predicting if away team will win a football match
+A prediction model capable of predicting if away team will win a football match. click [here]() to watch the python code